SillyTavern/SillyTavern/.github/readme.md

 ## Performance issues?

-1. Disable Blur Effect and enable Reduced Motion on the User Settings panel (UI Theme toggles category).
+1. Disable the Blur Effect and enable Reduced Motion on the User Settings panel (UI Theme toggles category).
 2. If using response streaming, set the streaming FPS to a lower value (10-15 FPS is recommended).
+3. Make sure the browser is enabled to use GPU acceleration for rendering.

 ## License and credits